 I was born and raised in Thailand.

-At age 12, I was sent to a boarding school in America with my older brother in pursuit of better education and a more life of possibility.
+At age 12, I was sent by my loving parents to a boarding school in America with my older brother in pursuit of better education and a life of more possibility.

-From that point on, I have called New England, California, New Zealand and the midwest "home."
+From that point on, I have called New England, California, New Zealand and the Ohio "home."

 There's a lot of stories that lie in between these "homes," of course.